 “A man might have a hundred children and live to be very old.
 But if he finds no satisfaction in life and doesn’t even get a decent burial, it would have been better for him to be born dead.”
 (NLT)

-We believe that cremation communicates the message that our bodies are of no significance; that they are simply so much trash to be burned.
+We believe that cremation communicates the message that our bodies are of no significance.

 Burial, on the other hand, communicates something far more consistent with the Bible.
 It affirms not only that the human body has dignity and value, but also that it has a future.
 It affirms that death is not the end of the body.
-Because of the promise of the resurrection, we put the body in the ground to wait for the return of Christ as the Bible promises.
-Then our corruptible bodies will be made incorruptible.
+Because of the promise of the resurrection, we put the body in the ground to await for the return of Christ as the Bible promises.
+Then our corruptible bodies will be made incorruptible (1 Cor.
+15:53).

 Our research indicates that the number one reason that families choose cremation instead of traditional burial is cost.
 Their decision to burn up their loved one is usually not based upon Biblical, theological or other religious reasons.